-- Ladies' tank tops and dresses are only allowed if the strap is at least three fingers wide. - Spaghetti straps and halter tops are not permitted. - Boys' shirts must have sleeves.
-Boys' tank tops or muscle shirts are not permitted. - Sheer clothing and exposed midsections (front, back, or side) are unacceptable. - Dresses must be fingertip length.
+- Ladies' tank tops and dresses are only allowed if the strap is at least three fingers wide. - Spaghetti straps, off shoulder and halter tops are not permitted. - Boys' shirts must have sleeves.
+Boys' tank tops or muscle shirts are not permitted. - Sheer clothing and exposed midsections (front, back, or side) are unacceptable. - Dresses should fall just above the knee.
 Hemlines and slits above the mid-thigh are not acceptable.
+Students wearing dresses are encouraged to wear shorts underneath.